Threx-code/simple-rest-api/README.md

 - composer install
 - docker compose build
 - docker compose ps -a (To see the list of containers started)
+- docker compose up -d
-- docker exec Laravel_php -it /bin/sh
+- docker exec -it Laravel_php /bin/sh
 - php artisan migrate (to run migration files)
 - Create your database
 - Copy .env.example and rename it to .env